aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/charts/pivot-chart/pivot-options/_index.md

 ## How to manage PivotChart with PivotOptions

-By using Aspose.Cells, you can use [**PivotOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/pivotoptions/) to manage PivotChart.
+By using Aspose.Cells, you can use [**PivotOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/pivotoptions/) to manage a PivotChart.

 Sample file and code:
 [Sample File](Sample.xlsx)

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "PivotOptions.java" >}}

-With the example code above, you can check the result file with the following effect, as shown in the figure:
+With the example code above, you can view the resulting file, as shown in the figure below:

 **![Output](Output.png)**
 {{< app/cells/assistant language="java" >}}